Chunying Chen: Early life and education

-Chen was born in China.
+Chen was born in Changchun, Jilin province in Northeast China.
 Her parents were both chemists, and she spent part of her childhood in a science laboratory.
 She was an undergraduate student at the Huazhong University of Science and Technology.
 She remained at Huazhong for her doctoral research.
 After graduating she moved to the Chinese Academy of Sciences, where she spent two years as a postdoctoral researcher.
 In 2001 she was appointed to the Karolinska Institute.

 Research and career

 In 2002, Chen returned to China, first as a group leader then as a professor at the National Center for Nanoscience and Technology.
 In 2011, she discovered that carbon nanotubes can absorb proteins in the blood, which was the first indication that it is possible to reduce the toxicity of carbon nanotubes.
 She studied the interface between proteins and nanomaterials and developed sensitive characterisation techniques to study their chemical transformation.